Ravenbrook/mps/procedure/review.rst

 #. _`.phase.log`: `.role.leader`_, `.role.scribe`_, and
-   `.role.checker`_ together execute `.log`_ to share and record what has been found, and to find more major defects, stimulated by what has been found so far.  `.phase.check`_ continues during this phase.
+   `.role.checker`_ together execute `.log`_ to share and record what has been found, and to find more `major defects`_, stimulated by what has been found so far.  `.phase.check`_ continues during this phase.

 #. _`.phase.brainstorm`: `.role.leader`_, `.role.scribe`_, and